abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 ![Web Folder Structure](./web-folder-structure.png)

-> For keep the article shorter, I'll just show you how to create the Book page (with Create/Edit modals).
+> To keep the article shorter, I'll just show you how to create the Book page (with Create/Edit modals).
 If you want to implement it to other pages, you can access the source code of the application at https://github.com/EngincanV/ABP-Many-to-Many-Relationship-Demo and copy-paste the relevant code-blocks to your application.

 #### Book Page